Published on May 29, 2025 15:21

 Why Mallorca is an angler’s playground

 The island’s mix of sheltered bays, sheer limestone headlands and deep offshore trenches means you can switch from float-fishing for mullet in the morning to jigging 50 m drop-offs by lunch, all within an hour’s drive.
-A coastal licence is mandatory (details below), but once that’s sorted you’ve got year-round access to seabream, dentex, grouper and—just a few miles out—bluefin tuna and swordfish.
+A coastal licence is mandatory (see "## Essential Fishing License Information" above for details on obtaining it), but once that’s sorted you’ve got year-round access to seabream, dentex, grouper and—just a few miles out—bluefin tuna and swordfish.

 North-Coast Classics